Get Answers to Common Questions About Medicare

 Can I get my prescription drugs covered under Original Medicare?

-No. Original Medicare doesn’t cover prescription drugs.
-Prescription drug coverage, also known as Medicare Part D, is available separately through private insurance companies approved by Medicare.
-You can get prescription drug coverage either through a standalone Part D plan (PDP) or a Medicare Advantage plan (MAPD) that includes prescription drug benefits.
+No. Original Medicare doesn't cover prescription drugs.
+Part A may cover some drugs you get as an inpatient.
+Otherwise, prescription drug coverage, also known as Medicare Part D, is available separately through private insurance companies approved by Medicare.
+You can get prescription drug coverage either through a stand-alone Part D plan (PDP) or a Medicare Advantage plan (MAPD) that includes prescription drug benefits.

 Does Original Medicare cover vision, dental, or hearing care?

-Generally, no. Original Medicare doesn’t cover routine vision or dental care, eyeglasses, or hearing aids.
-However, many Medicare Advantage (Part C) plans do.
+Generally, no. Original Medicare doesn't cover routine vision or dental care, eyeglasses, or hearing aids.
+Part B may cover some dental or vision services if you meet certain conditions and they are considered medically necessary, but you'll have to check with your health care provider and Medicare first.
+Many Medicare Advantage (Part C) plans, however, do offer these benefits.
 Be sure to compare the benefits of all plan options to find the coverage that best fits your needs.

 Does Original Medicare pay for a nursing home stay?